ScioShield/sibyl-gpt/README.md

 - `--size`: Specify the number of returned results (the unique_alerts search is separate), defaults to 100.

-- `--save`: Save the OpenAI output to a file (doesn't work for hints).
+- `--save`: Save the OpenAI output to a file.

 ## Improvements and future work